esbazhenova/portfolio/README.md

 I am a positive-thinking person who possesses two sides of power.
 On one hand, I am organised, structured and attentive to details due to my background as a research chemist.
 And on the other, due to my personality, I love to communicate with people and solve problems.

 I got my Master's Degree in University of Eastern Finland and for 3 years I was a PhD fellow in University of Jyväskylä.
-My research field was computational phusical chemistry which involved modelling chemical reactions by massively parallel computing.
+My research field was computational physical chemistry which involved modelling chemical reactions by massively parallel computing.

 Now I wish to exploit my research and analytical skills in software testing.
 Currently I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.